Chealion/hugo-mcjones/content/docs/Use dsh in parallel.md

 # Use dsh in parallel
 Use `-c` for all at once

-Or `-f X` for a certain number at a time
+Or `-F X` for a certain number at a time

 ```
-dsh -Mg containers -f 5 whoami
+dsh -Mg containers -F 5 whoami
 ```

 <!-- #public #snippet #dsh -->